HalvorCappelenWik/INF102_Mandatory1/svar.md

 For `BetterStrategy` you do not need to give a runtime analysis.
 Instead, you must explain your code.
 What was your idea for getting a better result?
 What is your strategy?

 1. Select the closest available robots for a job.
+I.e. same as in closesStrategy.
-2. Select the job with the lowest average distance to the robots required to do the job.
+2. Then I arrange the backlog such that the job with the lowest distance to the available robots is first in the queue.
-3. Move robots to average location of jobs.
+3. Move available robots that are wating for a new job to the average location of executed jobs.
+   I implemented this but saw that it did not improve the performance so i commented out the code.
+4. I think the better approach would be to implement the geometric median and then move the robots according to this.
+   But did not have time to implement this sadly.